 - Kevan L. Hanson, MT, (ASCP), Microbiology/ Molecular Supervisor, 612-873-4795, [email protected]

-HCMC Microbiology Laboratory includes Microbiology, Mycobacteriology, and Molecular Diagnostics.
+The Hennepin Healthcare Microbiology Laboratory includes Microbiology, Mycobacteriology, and Molecular Diagnostics.

 The Microbiology Laboratory provides a full range of services including in diagnosis of bacterial, viral, mycotic, and parasitic infections, including extensive testing and reporting of antimicrobial susceptibility results.